sweattep/modern_quotes/README.md

 >we need to give kids projects that allow them to exercise their minds and discover things for themselves.
 Instead of stuffing them with `knowledge` we need to give them the power to find out what they want to know.

 >Domain experience trumps everything

+>Machine learning or more simply put, automated data modeling, is essentially the machine's ability to identify matches based on a model created by similar data.